Appalachia (landmass): Marine life

 While not much was known about Appalachia's land-based fauna until recently, the marine life that in the area, as well as the life that lived in the nearby Western Interior Seaway, has been well studied by paleontologists for years.
 Such examples of fossil sites that have preserved the remains of marine life from that period include the Niobrara Formation, the Demopolis Chalk Formation, and the Mooreville Chalk Formation are just a few examples of the fossil sites that have successfully preserved the skeletal remains of various marine creatures from the Cretaceous.
-Examples of the marine fauna that lived near Appalachia include Chondrichthyes, Osteichthyes, Chelonioidea, Plesiosaurs, and Mosasaurs, which were the apex predators of their environment at the time.
+Examples of the marine fauna that lived near Appalachia include chondrichthyes, osteichthyes, chelonioids, plesiosaurs, and mosasaurs, which were the apex predators of their environment at the time.

-Mosasaur remains have even been unearthed in Missouri.

 Plesiosaur fossils, belonging to the genus Cimoliasaurus, have been unearthed in New Jersey.
+Mosasaur remains have also been unearthed in Missouri.

 Fish fossils are rather common throughout Appalachia, especially in locations abundant in marl, shale, and limestone.
 Fish fossils, as well as a lot of Cretaceous era marine fauna, are rather abundant in regions like the Niobrara Formation in Kansas, which is made up of shale, sandstone and limestone, as well as the Woodbury Formation in New Jersey.